What's color got to do with it? Face recognition in grayscale

-Due to ArcFace and AdaFace having higher accuracy than MagFace on the MORPH data, we focused on these two loss functions for further experiments.
-In this section, we provide a concise overview of the configuration employed.
-The configurations remain consistent across different training different models that are compared, and the details are included to ensure that others could reproduce the results if desired.

-Both loss functions, ArcFace and AdaFace, are trained using the ResNet-50 backbone.
-For ArcFace, we employ a combined margin setup with margin combination values of (1.0, 0, 0.4).
-The model is trained for 20 epochs using SGD as the optimizer, with momentum of 0.9 and initial learning rate of 0.1.
-On the other hand, for AdaFace, we set the initial margin to 0.4.
-The model is trained for 24 epochs using SGD as the optimizer, with momentum of 0.9 and initial learning rate of 0.1.
+This section summarizes the configuration for training the models in this work.
+We use two kinds of margin loss functions: one with a static margin value - ArcFace - and the other with an adaptive margin value - AdaFace - to ensure that the findings are consistent for both paradigms.
+We use ResNet-18, ResNet-50, and ResNet-101 \cite{he_cvpr_2016} with modifications as proposed in \cite{Deng_CVPR_2019} as our baseline backbone.
+We train the models from scratch without using any weights from pretraining tasks.
+For ArcFace, we use combined margin values of (1, 0, 0.4).
+We use cleaned WebFace4M dataset \cite{bhatta_wacvw_2024,zhu_CVPR_2021} as the training set.
+Images in WebFace4M are pre-aligned using RetinaFace \cite{deng_cvpr_2020retinaface}.
+The model is trained for 20 epochs using SGD as the optimizer \cite{paszke_nips_2019}, with momentum of 0.9, an initial learning rate of 0.1 and weight decay of 5e-4.
+We adopt polynomial decay as the learning rate scheduler during training from \cite{Insightface}.
+For AdaFace, we follow the original paper and use initial margin of 0.4.
+The model is trained for 26 epochs using SGD as the optimizer, with momentum of 0.9 and initial learning rate of 0.1.
 The learning rate is reduced by a gamma factor of 0.1 at the 12th, 20th, and 24th epochs.

-All the mentioned configuration parameters align with the ones utilized for training WebFace4M on the ResNet-50 backbone, as mentioned in insightface \cite{Insightface} and AdaFace \cite{AdaFace} repositories.
-For training the network with ArcFace loss, the configuration file is named \textit{wf4m\_r50.py}, and for training with AdaFace loss, it is named \textit{run\_ir50\_ms1mv2.sh}, in their respective repositories.
-It's important to note that aside from adjusting the number of identities and the number of images for the ``color-cleaned" version, all other configuration values remain constant across all training instances.
+Note that aside from adjusting the number of identities and the number of images for the ``color-cleaned" version (See $\S$ \ref{grayscaleimages} for definition), all other configuration values remain constant across all training instances.